John Stewart, Duke of Albany: Regency of Scotland

 Albany was called to assume the regency of Scotland in 1514 when the infant king's mother, Margaret Tudor married Archibald Douglas, 6th Earl of Angus.
 Angus led his own faction in Scotland and was opposed by other noble groups.
 Albany arrived at Dumbarton with a squadron of eight ships, including the James and Margaret, which James IV had lent to Louis XII of France, on 26 May 1515.
+Albany was inaugurated as Regent with the sceptre and sword of honour.

 Albany utilized the Scottish nobility's innate distrust of Margaret Tudor.
 He besieged the queen at Stirling Castle, bringing as many as 7,000 men and artillery including the cannon Mons Meg.
 Despite plans to resist Albany and demonstrate that he was making war against the young king's person, Margaret surrendered on 6 August and Albany gained possession of the royal children.
 Albany thus succeeded in making himself the sole regent.
 After two years of this uneasy situation, in 1516 Margaret had to flee to England.
 The fragmentary and quarrelous politics of Scotland overthrew and also restored Albany's powers several times.

 The earl of Angus made his peace with Albany later in 1516.
 Between 1517 and 1520 Albany sojourned in France, and did not exercise the regency on spot, but through his lieutenants including Antoine d'Arces, sieur de la Bastie.
 On 26 August 1517, Albany and Charles, Duke of Alençon signed the Treaty of Rouen, which renewed the "auld alliance" between France and Scotland, and promised a French royal bride for James V. The poet and diplomat Gavin Douglas, Bishop of Dunkeld assisted in the negotiations.

 On 16 January 1518, the duke's sister-in-law, Madeleine de la Tour who was his legal ward (pupille), married Lorenzo de' Medici, Duke of Urbino at the Château d'Amboise.
 Lorenzo was a nephew of Pope Leo X. In April 1518 Albany attended the christening of the Dauphin Francis, Lorenzo held the child at the font as the Pope's representative.
 Leonardo da Vinci designed the decorations at Amboise for the ceremony.
 In July 1518 Albany and Lorenzo were at the Castle of Saint-Saturnin in Auvergne and made a contract dividing their wives' Auvergne heritage lands between them.
 In March 1519, Pope Leo X confirmed the ancient privileges of the Scottish crown noting that he acted on the supplication of Albany, his dilecti filli, "beloved nephew".
 (Note: Some sources date the marriage to May 1518, and the christening to April 1519, probably confusing old-style dates.)